MikelSalazar/sparcl/guides/createexperiment.md

 ![image](https://user-images.githubusercontent.com/231274/123080645-719a2680-d41d-11eb-82fb-c6347d1e628b.png)

 These files are loaded dynamically into sparcl by the function `importExperiment()` in the `Selector`.
-Unfortunately, the links to the files need to be string literal, which means the links need to be added manually to this function.
+Unfortunately, the links to the files need to be string literals, which means the links need to be added manually to this function.

-When using the provided `Selector`, this is done by adding a case statement like this (replace all the placeholders with the values of your actual experiment):
+When using the provided `Selector`, this is done by adding a case statement like this to the function `importExperiment()` (replace all the placeholders with the values of your actual experiment):

 ```svelte
             case <experimentkey>: